-Preliminary metallurgical testing of sulphide material from the Western Flank gold deposit, hosted in the Secret Canyon Shale, suggests that a marketable gold concentrate, grading up to 312 g/t Au, could be produced via flotation.
+Preliminary metallurgical testing of sulphide material from the Western Flank gold deposit, hosted in the Secret Canyon Shale, suggests that a marketable gold concentrate, grading up to 312 g/t gold, could be produced via flotation.
 Recoveries of up to 95% are achieved when combined with leaching of the tails.
-Initial metallurgical results from sulphide portions of the Dunderberg Shale (the primary host rock in the historical mining operation at Kinsley) yielded up to 83% gold recovery, producing concentrate grades of up to 52.3 g/t Au.
+Initial metallurgical results from sulphide portions of the Dunderberg Shale (the primary host rock in the historical mining operation at Kinsley) yielded up to 83% gold recovery, producing concentrate grades of up to 52.3 g/t gold.

 In 2017, the Company released results from 4 RC holes drilled at the Western Flank East Extension Target.
 The program was part of an ongoing effort to test 8 high-conviction targets and expand sparsely drilled targets at Kinsley.
-The program intersected significant gold mineralization, including 5.30 g/t Au over 29.0 m in PK221, and a follow-up program began on April 4, 2018.
+The program intersected significant gold mineralization, including 5.30 g/t gold over 29.0 m in PK221, and a follow-up program began on April 4, 2018.

-For the three months ended March 31, 2018, expenditures at Kinsley totalled \$0.06 million (year ended December 31, 2017, \$0.56 million), including Intor's 20.9% share.
-Total cash expenditures at Kinsley of \$0.04 million were higher than the \$0.02 million budgeted for Q1 2018 due to the timing of annual lease payments.
+For the six months ended June 30, 2018, expenditures, including non-cash items, at Kinsley totalled \$0.46 million (year ended December 31, 2017, \$0.56 million), including Intor's 20.9% share.
+Expenditures are primarily related to a recently-completed 6-hole, 2,250 m RC drill program, with results to be released in the near future.
+Total cash expenditures at Kinsley of \$0.35 million were slightly higher than the \$0.34 million budgeted for Q2 2018 also as a result of higher than expected costs for the RC drill program.